Visible Commons

 Your idea has been submitted for review.
 If it's a good fit, you'll see it on the site before long.
 The commons grows from contributions like yours.

 Only your name (or initials) is required.
-Email is optional and stays private — provide it if you'd like to be notified when your idea is added to the site, or if you want to be reached for permission first.
-State is optional, and welcome context.
+Email is optional and stays private — provide it if you'd like to be notified if your idea is added to the site.
+State is optional but welcome.

 A short, plain headline.
 "Rewild Your Lawn."
 Not "A Paradigm Shift in Suburban Land Use."